 In part one of this double article, we looked at the reasons your talented employees are likely to leave your company to look for better options elsewhere.

-Harnessing this insider knowledge, I would now like to move on and examine how you can retain your top talent by implementing a plan to encourage employee retention.
+Harnessing this insider knowledge, I would now like to move on and provide top talent solutions and examine how you can retain your top talent by implementing a plan to encourage employee retention.

 Losing good employees is costly in terms of lost productivity, training, and decreased engagement to think about - on top of the financial implications.
 And with the cost of employee turnover being anywhere up to 2.5 times your team member's salary, depending on their role, it’s time to make sure your team aren’t looking for alternative opportunities.